matzar/hdl-lang/README.md

 - Press `tab` when you've filled out the snippet and it will create and take you to the new line.

-The Syntax Highlighting was developed using Noctis Minimum Theme from [Noctis](img/Snippets.gif).
+The Syntax Highlighting was developed primarly for [Noctis Minimum Theme](https://marketplace.visualstudio.com/items?itemName=liviuschera.noctis).

 ## Theme examples: